kusamanetwork/userguide/docs/contributing.md

 # Contributing

-## This [wiki](https://github.com/w3f/Polkadot-wiki) is an **OPEN-ish Open Source Project**
+## This [wiki](https://guide.kusama.network) is an **OPEN-ish Open Source Project**

-This is an informational resource on Polkadot and the Polkadot ecosystem.
+This is an informational resource on Kusama and the Kusama ecosystem.

 Pull requests or other contributions from the community are encouraged!
-However, the final decision to add content will be made by the Web3 Foundation.

 ## Rules